Luke460/steering-wheel-master/readme.md

  **IN GENERAL** : lower values makes your lut file more similar to the standard lut generation procedure, while higher values makes your lut smoother and more similar to your standard wheel behavior without a lut file.
  - Don't go too high, or you will lose lut correction.
  - Don't go too low or you will not benefit of the aggregation procedure.
  - Recommended values are between 2 and 6.
-(3 is always a good start).
+(3 is always a good starting point).

 ![menu](images/menu.png)